The Ultimate Guide to Optimizing Your Product Photography Workflow

 Sample Return

 Stages may differ slightly depending on your unique needs and levels of approval but start here.
 Using your shot list to track each stage of production gives you an archive of historical information that you can always return to.
 Did that product ever get shot?
 Check the shot list.
 Was that SKU sent to the studio?
 Check the shot list.
-What the image approved to go to the next stage?
+Was that product image approved to go to the next stage?
 Check the shot list.

 Questions will always come up when you’re working with a large volume of products–having a trackable shot list will ensure those questions can be answered correctly.

 The final step to a streamlined product photography workflow is archiving your assets.
 If you’ve made it this far, this is the easy part.
 Since you’ve already named assets according to your shot list and added any metadata you may need, the final step is simply adding those images to a location that makes sense for your business (a cloud-based DAM system, physical hardware, or an internal server).
 Structure your asset library in an organized fashion and stay consistent with it.
-That may mean by shoot date, delivery, date, season, product category or a combination of these things.
+That may mean organizing by shoot date, delivery, date, season, product category or a combination of these things.
 The important part is to identify a folder structure that will make it easy for your team and partners to find what they’re looking for and to stay consistent with that structure.
+For professional product photography shoots, it’s best practice to keep your image files organized to simplify the post-production process.

-Streamlining your workflow is key to producing efficient and consistent imagery.
-As your content volume increases–it’s important that you have a scalable solution in place to prevent costly mistakes and incorrect imagery.
-A commercial photography workflow should start by implementing the 3 simple steps discussed above—tag your product samples, create a style guide, and use a shot list.
+Streamlining your workflow is key to producing efficient, consistent, and high-quality images that make your product shine.
+As your content volume increases, it’s important that you have a scalable solution in place to prevent costly mistakes and incorrect product images.
+Any successful product photography workflow should start by implementing the 3 simple steps discussed above—tag your product samples, create a style guide, and use a shot list that helps you stay organized.
 Once you have these foundational steps in place, you will see faster turnaround times, fewer errors, and higher output.
+All of which contribute to enhancing your product photography and growing your business.

 Is your production workflow manual and error-prone?
 Contact Hyperblack to see how we can optimize your ecommerce photo shoots!